Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

-We first derive several properties of the trajectories of the weights of the network.
-We then demonstrate the main result on the dynamic of $\theta$ by adopting a different approach.
+Next, we first derive several properties of the trajectories of the weights of the network, and then derive the main result on the dynamic of $\theta$.
 Convergence guarantees are stated in the last section, under the same assumption on the initialization.